beginning of content

 How is syphilis treated?

-Syphilis is usually treated with an antibiotic medicine called penicillin.
-You can take this as an injection into your muscle.
+Syphilis is usually treated with an antibiotic medicine called penicillin, as an injection.
 If you are allergic to penicillin, there are other treatment options available.

 Your sexual partners will also need to be tested and treated.

-After treatment with penicillin, you may feel like you have the flu for 24 hours.
-If you feel unwell, rest and drink plenty of fluids.
-This will soon go away, without any extra treatment.
+After treatment with penicillin, you may feel like you have the flu.
+If you feel unwell, you should rest and drink plenty of fluids.
+This will soon go away without any extra treatment.

 What if I have syphilis and am pregnant?